snowplow/snowplowanalytics.com/_posts/2018-09-17-indicative-relay-marketing-piece/index.md

 * How have users engaged with the new feature?
 * At what stage in their journey do they start with the new feature?
 * How long do they spend working with the new feature?
-How many of them used it to actually accomplish something?
+* How many of them used it to actually accomplish something?
-Are there any differences in characteristics between the users who tried the feature and those who did not?
+* Are there any differences in characteristics between the users who tried the feature and those who did not?
-Are there differences in the behaviour of users who have engaged with the new feature, with those who have not, down the line?
+* Are there differences in the behaviour of users who have engaged with the new feature, with those who have not, down the line?
-If so - what are those differences?
+* If so - what are those differences?
 When do they start to emerge?

 Indicative is also well suited to exploring Snowplow data from marketing channels and answering the questions that marketing managers need to effectively lead their teams:

-What is the user journey from first touch through to first purchase or sign up?
+* What is the user journey from first touch through to first purchase or sign up?
-How many marketing campaigns does a user engage with prior to sign up?
+* How many marketing campaigns does a user engage with prior to sign up?
-What does the user behaviour look like subsequent to each touch?
+* What does the user behavior look like subsequent to each touch?
 Can we start to identify a user's propensity to buy, at different points in the buying cycle?
 Can we use that understanding to attribute value to each marketing touch, and use that to calculate a return on marketing spend?

-What can you accomplish when your data empowers you?
+<h2 id="effective use of data">What can you accomplish when your data empowers you?</h2>

 At Snowplow we believe that event data is one of the most valuable, interesting, and important data sets any company can collect.
 There is an enormous amount that can be done with this data.
 We shouldn’t be surprised, then, that to make the most out of event data, there are multiple types of tools that companies need to work to build maximum insight.
 Four really important categories are: